What Is Prescribed Waste? 🗑️

 - waste coming from industrial processes, which can include the more common products manufactured such as plastics, batteries, and paint;

-- clinical or medical waste from healthcare facilities or the likes; and
+- clinical or medical waste from healthcare facilities or the like; and

 - contaminated soil produced by former practices not suitable to today’s standards such as utilising waste for land levelling, leaking storage tanks, and uncleaned or untreated spills.

-To elaborate, here are examples of other different industries that generates prescribed industrial waste:
+To elaborate, here are examples of other different industries that generate prescribed industrial waste: